content-left-bg.png

 Equipment is disposed of by:

-Equipment management also involves dealing with fraud, private and or unofficial use of departmental equipment, conflicts of interest and misuse of resources.
+Equipment management also involves awareness of code of conduct requirements related to fraud, private and/or unofficial use of departmental equipment, conflicts of interest and misuse of resources.

 Stocktakes are undertaken annually to help to identify assets that need replacing, are missing, or are obsolete.